 Rooms By The Sea is an oil painting produced in 1951 by American painter Edward Hopper.

-Hopper had a gift of noticing smaller details and communication to his inner life.
-He tried to find the sense of beauty, the desolation and despair of feelings through the figures, objects and buildings that he painted.
-This painting of Hopper depicts the realistic behavior and surrealistic all at once.
-The dimensions of the painting Rooms By The Sea were 73.66 cm x 101.98 cm.
+Hopper had a gift of noticing smaller details and communication with his inner life.
+He tried to find the sense of beauty, the desolation, and despair of feelings through the figures, objects, and buildings that he painted.
+This painting of Hopper depicts realistic behavior and surrealistic all at once.
+The dimensions of the painting Rooms By The Sea were 73.66 cm x 101.98 cm